From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Background

 where $E_f = -\nabla V_f$ is the force field corresponding to the mean-field potential

 and $\rho_f$ is the spatial distribution of particles defined by

-To explore the connection between the microscopic and the mesoscopic scales of the system, we consider the intermediate case of a large number of particles at a microscopic scale where the effective quantum dynamics of the system can be described by its mean-field behavior.
-Roughly speaking, this means the many-body effects exerted by the system on each particle is well-approximated by an effective interaction potential obtained by averaging the pair potential $K$ with the underlying spatial density of the system.
-To draw a parallel with the classical theory, one can consider the mean-field equation called the Hartree equation which is the quantum analogue of the Vlasov equation.
+To explore the connection between the microscopic and the macroscopic scales of the system, we consider an intermediate mean-field quantum equation.
+Roughly speaking, we approximate the many-body effects exerted by the system on each particle by an effective interaction potential obtained by averaging the pair potential $K$ with the underlying spatial density of the system.
+To draw a parallel with classical mechanics, one could consider the mean-field equation called the Hartree equation which is the quantum analogue of the Vlasov equation.
 More precisely, let us take a positive self-adjoint trace class operator $\op$ acting on $L^2(\Rd,\CC)$, which can be seen as a positive linear convex combination of projections onto one-particle wave functions.
 We use the same notation to denote both the operator $\op$ and its integral kernel $\op(x,y)$.
 Here, $\op$ plays the role of the quantum one-particle phase space distribution of particles.
 Moreover, the effective one-particle Hamiltonian is given by $H = -\frac{\hbar^2}{2}\, \Delta + V_{\op}$, called the Hartree Hamiltonian, where $V_{\op}$ is the mean-field potential $V_{\op} = K*\rho(x)$ and $\rho(x)$ is the quantum spatial distribution of particles defined by

 With these notations, the Hartree equation reads